-- Stage 1 (Assessment and investigation) – completed within four months of the concerns first being raised with us.
+- Stage 1 – completed within 7 months of the concerns first being raised with us.

-- Stage 2 (RVN Preliminary Investigation Committee) – completed within nine months of the concern first being raised with us.
+- Stage 2 – completed within 12 months of the concern first being raised with us.

 - Stage 3 (RVN Disciplinary Committee) – hearings scheduled and held within 15 months of the concern first being raised with us.